-He is the recipient of several awards honouring his contribution to industry development, including Chief of the Burning Spear (EBS) by The President of Kenya and the Ordre National du Mérite from the President of France, and a Life-time Award in recognition of his contribution to the transformation of the energy sector in Africa.
+He is the recipient of several awards honouring his contribution to industry development, including Elder of the Burning Spear (EBS), Chief of the Burning Spear (CBS) by The President of Kenya and the Ordre National du Mérite from the President of France, and a Life-time Award in recognition of his contribution to the transformation of the energy sector in Africa.

 Mr Njoroge has a BSc.
 (Hons) degree in Chemistry/Biochemistry from Makerere University-Uganda and an MBA (Leadership and Sustainability) from University of Cumbria.

-Sauw Kook Choy has been appointed as ISO Vice-President (technical management) for the 2019–2020 term, and served as ISO Vice-President elect (technical management) in 2018.
-Since 2013, she is the Assistant Chief Executive Officer and in 2017 concurrently appointed the Director-General for Quality and Excellence at Enterprise Singapore.
+Sauw Kook Choy has been reappointed ISO Vice-President (technical management) for the 2021–2022 term.
+Since 2013, she is the Assistant Chief Executive Officer and in 2017 concurrently appointed as Director-General for Quality and Excellence at Enterprise Singapore.

 Ms Choy started her career as a civil engineer in an engineering consultancy firm.
 She then joined the Productivity and Standards Board, and subsequently SPRING Singapore, spearheading various roles where she accumulated extensive experience in policy, planning, capability building and financing programmes targeted at SME development and growth.
 Today, she leads the national standardization and accreditation programmes, which underpin the quality infrastructure to help build trust in Singapore products, services and organisations.
 In addition, she oversees the Board’s regulatory function in ensuring the safety of general consumer goods in Singapore as well as the Weights and Measures Office.
-Ms Choy is the Administrator for the Singapore Quality Award and member of the Singapore Civil Defense Force’s Cladding Regulatory Regime Review Advisory Panel.
 She was the Singapore representative on ISO Council from 2015 to 2017, member of the ISO Council Standing Committee on Strategy and Policy then and ISO Nominations Review Committee since 2017.

-Ms Choy holds a MBA from the Nanyang Technological University and a Bachelor of Engineering from the National University of Singapore.
-She was also awarded the National Day Public Administration Medal (Silver) as well as the Miflora M Gatchalian Medal in 2011.
+Ms Choy holds an MBA from the Nanyang Technological University and a Bachelor of Engineering from the National University of Singapore.
+She was awarded the National Day Public Administration Medal (Silver) as well as the Miflora M Gatchalian Medal in 2011.

 Dominique Christin has been reappointed as ISO Treasurer for the 2019-2021 term.
 Mr Christin, co-founder and partner of BianchiSchwald (formerly BCCC, an independent business law firm founded in 2001 in Switzerland), currently serves as their counsel since 2016.
 His career before forming BCCC includes a 10-year practice in two prominent Swiss business law firms from 1991 to 2001, and as legal counsel at Pictet (a Swiss private bank) in Luxembourg from 1995 to 1996, where he acquired outstanding expertise in banking and finance.
 Mr Christin has broad business and tax law knowledge providing legal advice to both corporate and private clients including not for profit organizations in matters relating to company creation, acquisition, sale, joint-venture, restructuring, relocation and winding-up of businesses.
 Mr Christin is on the board of several Swiss companies, including Caran d’Ache SA and on the board of a charitable foundation.
 Admitted to the Geneva bar in 1987, Mr Christin holds a Bachelors’ Law degree from the University of Lausanne (Switzerland) and a postgraduate Law degree from the University of London (United Kingdom).
 The quality of his work was praised by the independent legal guides Chambers Global and Legal500 Europe.